zakariamaaraki/RemoteCodeCompiler/README.md

 ```

 ### AKS Provisioning
 We provide you with a script to provision an AKS cluster to ease your deployment experience.
-See the documentation in [provisioning](https://github.com/zakariamaaraki/RemoteCodeCompiler/tree/master/provisioning/arm) folder.
+See the documentation in the [provisioning](https://github.com/zakariamaaraki/RemoteCodeCompiler/tree/master/provisioning/arm) folder.

 ## How It Works